It’s not every day you get to watch an island being built in the middle of a city. But that’s what we did over the winter here at the MWMO.

 RiverFirst: Reclaiming the riverfront for people and nature

 The environmental degradation that once occurred at Hall’s Island is a common story along our portion of the Mississippi River.
 Decades of industrial development have destroyed or negatively impacted much of the natural shoreline and habitat along the river banks in North and Northeast Minneapolis.
 It’s exciting to see this area begin to be transformed.

 In fact, Hall’s Island is only one part of a larger vision to transform the riverfront.
 The Minneapolis Park & Recreation Board and the Minneapolis Parks Foundation are spearheading the RiverFirst initiative, which seeks to reclaim the industrialized land along the river north of St. Anthony Falls and create a connected system of world-class parks and green space.
 In addition to Hall’s Island, the MWMO is involved in several other RiverFirst projects, including WaterWorks and the future Upper Harbor Terminal redevelopment.

 As of this week, Hall’s Island is officially an island again.
 The construction crew removed the final land bridge on February 21.
-The island will now sit largely untouched (by humans, at least) until the spring, when landscapers from Wetland Habitat Restorations will plant a variety of trees and native plants on the island, thus completing its transformation.
+The island will now sit largely untouched (by humans, at least) until the spring, when landscapers from Wetland Habitat Restorations (now Landbridge Ecological) will plant a variety of trees and native plants on the island, thus completing its transformation.